 The Annual Training provides an exclusive program over a nine-month learning period under three major blocks as follows:

-- Block I: 3 – 7 October 2016: Residential training week in Florence.
+- Block I: 30 September to 4 October 2019: Residential training week in Florence.
 A week-long introductory course in Florence covering in detail the fundamental principles of regulation, markets, networks and the regulatory institutional framework.

-- Block II: November 2016 – March 2017: 15 two-week online modules.
+- Block II: 14 October 2019 to 3 May 2020: 15 two-week online modules.
 A seven-month online course during which energy regulatory principles and case studies are studied together in-depth in a well-structured, flexible e-learning environment that features interactive discussion and virtual activities.

 The Annual Training’s main objective is to provide students with the necessary information to help them take adequate positions on competition, the integration of markets and networks, quality of service, economic efficiency, the cost-effective development of infrastructure and security of supply, with the ultimate goal of protecting the interests of consumers and the better integration of market participants and networks into a common European energy market.
 The training also seeks to develop the student’s ability to contrast and balance the different views and interests that normally arise in a regulatory decision making process involving different stakeholders.

-The following are the specific objectives of the training, the fundamentals of which are studied in Block I and covered in detail in each of the 15 online modules of Block II.
+The following are the specific objectives of the training, the fundamentals of which are studied in Block I and covered in detail in each of the 15 online lessons of Block II.

 - To provide a detailed view of the physical and institutional structure of the electricity and gas sectors

 - To elucidate the fundamental principles of regulation and competition policy